padthai-sketch/Chicken-Wings/README.md

 # python-homework
-# I couldn't competed the assignement.
-The code kept getting error and couldn't move forward. :(
+### I couldn't competed the assignement.
+The codes kept getting error and couldn't move forward. :( I apologize for that.